 - taking a course offered by that department:

 - without the prerequisite

 After Hours Crisis Contact Information: http://wec.uwo.ca/crisis_support/index.html

 Third and Fourth Year Students

 Western provides several health-related services on campus that to help students achieve optimum health:

-- Student Health Services is an appointment-based medical clinic for all registered part-time and fill-time students at Western.
+- Student Health Services is an appointment-based medical clinic for all registered part-time and full-time students at Western.
 Services include:

 - medical care